simple-referral

 Referrals process

 1. All new patients require a referral.
+The Gl clinic does not have a standard referral form.

 2. For general referrals (not Complex Feeding and Nutrition), write your own referral letter and fax it to us.
 Please include relevant investigations and growth curves.